jpuopolo67/proctor/README.md

 * JUnit 4.x.
 The application was tested with JUnit 4.12.
 * Git (most recent)
 * Python 3.6 or higher.
 All references to Python hereafter assume 3.6 or higher.

+### No Eclipse Necessary
+Proctor does not rely on any particular Java IDE or tooling.
+As long as the required SDKs, e.g., Java 8, Python 3, etc. are set up correctly, you do not need Eclipse or any additional Java tools.

 ### Local Install or Docker Image (Recommended):
 * You can set up the required tech stack yourself on a local machine or in the cloud